HorizenOfficial/evm-documentation/docs/get-started.md

   **Currency  symbol** - The currency symbol supported by the network.

   **Note:** For this example, ZEN is the currency symbol used.
-However, when you get free ZEN from the Horizen Faucet, you are actually receiving **TZEN**, as it is required for the Dune Testnet network.
+However, when you get free ZEN from the Horizen Faucet, you are actually receiving **TZEN**, as it is required for the **Yuma Testnet** network.

   **Block explorer URL** - Optionally, add the URL address of the supported block explorer.